-Participation in this study will last up to approximately 25 weeks, including screening, dosing, and up to 98 days of follow-up.
-The follow-up period is expected to be between 28 and 98 days.
-Study staff will inform you of your follow up duration.
+Participation in this study will last up to approximately 15 weeks, including a screening, treatment, and follow-up period.
 If you wish to participate in this study, you will be asked to sign this consent form before any study assessments can be performed.

 The details of the study and tests performed are discussed and shown below.
 During the screening period, assessments will be done to check whether the study is suitable for you.
-The day you have your first dose of ABI-5366 or placebo is called Day 1 and all other days are counted back or forward from this.
+The day you have your first dose of ABI-1179 (or placebo) is called Day 1 and all other days are counted back or forward from this.

 The results of the screening assessments will determine whether or not you can take part in the study.
-If you don't meet the screening criteria, the reasons will be explained.
 However, even if all your results are normal, you may not be guaranteed a place.
-There may be more screened participants than are needed and so you may be asked to be a reserve or enrol in a later dosing group.
-Your study doctor or treating physician will talk to you about other possible treatments.
+We may screen more participants than we need and so you may be asked to be a reserve.
+This will mean you will be asked to come to the clinic and undergo the tests and procedures until the point that we have enrolled enough eligible participants.
+You will then be discharged and where possible we will try to include you in a later group.